Skip to content Skip to footer navigation

 Reverse-cycle air conditioners

-• Good for: small models are good for a single room, while larger models can heat bigger spaces such as open-plan living areas.
+• Good for: a wide range of room sizes.
+Small models are good for a single room, while larger models can heat bigger spaces such as open-plan living areas.

 • We rate small, medium and large units in our reverse-cycle air conditioner reviews.